 “You are never too old to learn!
 The building industry is constantly evolving with advancements in technology, tools and products improving both efficiency and craftsmanship,” says Chris.

 “I think the future of the building industry is looking good.
 The housing sector may uctuate, but it never stops.
 I have been fortunate so far to never be out of work.”

 A step in a new direction

-For communications specialist, Lara Worthington, the building industry has proven to be an open-minded workplace rich in opportunity.
+For brand and communications specialist, Lara Worthington, the building industry has proven to be an open-minded workplace rich in opportunity.

 Motivated to enter the building industry by the prospect of developing marketing and customer relationships in a B2B environment, Lara quickly discovered she was in uncharted territory.

-“Communications specialists in the building industry are rare, male or female!” explains Lara.
+“Communications specialists in the building industry are rare, male or female!
+Our industry is progressing at a pace we haven't seen before, and it is exciting to be a part of.” explains Lara.

 “It is a competitive market, but one that we are winning by recognising the needs of each of our customers and going the extra mile to deliver,” she says.